Welcome Message

 Year IV (Semester I)

-CHEM4101 Water Quality Assessment and Purification and Lab (4 Credits)
+CHEM4101-Water Quality Assessment and Purification and Lab

 Water Quality Assessment and Purification and Lab provides students with essential knowledge and hands‑on skills for evaluating water quality and understanding modern water treatment processes.
 The course covers physical, chemical, and biological water quality parameters, regulatory standards, and major pollution sources.
 Students study key treatment operations, including coagulation–flocculation, sedimentation, filtration, adsorption and ion exchange, disinfection, and groundwater treatment.
 Laboratory sessions strengthen theory through water sampling, physicochemical analysis, jar testing, instrument operation, and safe scientific practices.
 By the end of the course, students can assess water quality, interpret analytical data, and explain treatment mechanisms.

-CHEM4102 Food Processing and Safety and Lab (3 Credits)
+CHEM4102-Food Processing and Safety and Lab

 This course introduces the scientific principles and technologies essential for food processing and preservation.
 Students learn how raw materials are transformed into stable, safe, and high-quality food products through thermal and nonthermal processes, dehydration, fermentation, packaging, sanitation, and HACCP-based food safety systems.
 Laboratory sessions reinforce practical skills in developing food products, evaluating processing parameters, ensuring hygiene compliance, and implementing safety protocols.